keil4ni/recipe-analysis/README.md

 show clean df

 ### Univariate Analysis
-In this section we will be conducting univariant analysis, which is looking at a single variable in the dataset.
+In this section we will be conducting univariate analysis, which is looking at a single variable in the dataset.

 #### Rating Distribution

-In the graph below we see that there is more 5 star ratings than any other rating, leading to a left-skew, indicating that lower rated food is are far fewer than high rated food
+For our first graph, we wanted to look at the distribution of ratings.
+In the graph below, it is evident that there are more 5 star ratings than any other rating, creating a left-skewed distribution.
+This also indicates that there are less recipes with lower-ratings than recipes with high ratings.

-graph 1 (fig)
+<iframe src = "assets/rating-distrib.html" width = "800" height = "600" frameborder = "0"></iframe>

 #### Short vs Long recipe Distribution